Beyond Worst-Case Online Allocation via Dynamic Max-min Fairness: Online Public Resource Allocation -- Single Round Demands

 \subsection{Ideal Utility and Social Welfare}

-As we mentioned before, the ideal utility provides a benchmark for how much utility an agent with a specific fair share can hope to achieve, irrespective of other agents' valuations and behaviors.
-This is important in our setting since in the absence of money we can not compare agent valuations.
-However, in the special case when all agents have the same value distribution, even without knowing this distribution, we can reason about their relative values, and consequently, maximizing social welfare becomes a reasonable goal.
+In the special case where all agents have the same value distribution and equal fair shares, making their values comparable, we can reason about their relative values even without knowing their distribution.
+Consequently, maximizing social welfare becomes a reasonable goal.
 In this setting, where every agent $i$ has $\vstar_i(\cdot) = \vstar(\cdot)$, the quantity $n \vstar(1/n) T$ is an upper bound for the expected maximum social welfare.

 This upper bound entails that every per-agent robustness guarantee for ideal utility also implies a social welfare guarantee.
 When every agent receives utility at least $c \vstar(1/n) T$ for some $c \le 1$, this immediately implies that the resulting social welfare is at least a $c$ fraction of the expected maximum social welfare.
-In other words, the robustness guarantees of the \dmmf mechanism immediately translate to Price of Anarchy bounds in symmetric settings.
-We summarize the implications of our ideal utility bounds for social welfare in the case of independent value distributions in \cref{cor:single:welfare}.
+In other words, the robustness guarantees of the \dmmf mechanism immediately translate to Price of Anarchy bounds in symmetric settings\footnote{We note that the existence of Nash Equilibria for discrete values is guaranteed from standard results, e.g., \cite[Chapter 13]{DBLP:books/daglib/0070442}.}.
+In particular, in \cref{cor:single:welfare}, we show that the PoA under \dmmf goes to $1$ as $n\rightarrow\infty$ under mild assumptions.

-We note that the above technique can also be used to maximize social welfare for arbitrary value distributions under strong assumptions: values are expressed in a way where inter-agent comparisons are possible, the principal knows the agents' value distributions, and can use it to determine shares.
+We note that the above technique can also be used to maximize social welfare for heterogeneous value distributions assuming values are expressed so that inter-agent comparisons are possible, the principal knows these distributions, and can use them to determine shares.
 This follows from standard arguments involving ex-ante relaxations, wherein we set the fair shares according to the fractional allocation that maximizes the expected social welfare.
-Subsequently, our robust guarantees would imply welfare guarantees, as in the symmetric case above.
-A similar technique was used in \cite{gorokh2017}, where the agents' budgets are set according to the above idea to maximize social welfare in a pseudo-market mechanism.